FG asks Apple, Google to remove Sokoloan, NowCash, others from their playstores

 Online Loan Apps: List of Two Actions FG Has Taken Against Sokoloan, NowCash, Others

-According to the government, the online loan companies have caused a lot of damages in the country through invasion of peoples privacy, breaching Nigeria's data laws among others.
+According to the government, online loan companies have caused a lot of damages in the country through invasion of people's privacy, breaching Nigeria's data laws among others.

 As a result of this, the federal government, in other to protect the interest of Nigerians from these online loan apps and their illegal practices, has listed two important things it is set in motion against them.